Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 # Analysing
-Now to the juicy part.
+Now to the meat & bones.

 We analyse the file using the `binwalk` utility.
 ```bash